• Home |

 Hornady Black 6.5 Grendel Cartridge Specifications

-Hornady Black 6.55 Grendel comes loaded in one configuration.
-Below you’ll find our review of the 6.5 Grendel 123-grain ELD-M Hornady Black load.
+Hornady Black 6.5 Grendel comes loaded in one configuration.
+Below you’ll find our review of the Hornady Black 6.5 Grendel 123 grain ELD-M load.

 Hornady Black 6.5 Grendel 123 grain ELD-M Ammo Review

-If you’re looking to turn your AR-15 into a sub-MOA tack driver, then Hornady Black 123 grain ELD-M is what you should be loading into your mags.
+If you’re looking to turn your AR-15 into a sub-MOA tack driver, then Hornady Black 123 grain ELD-M is what you should be chambering.

-Loaded with a 123-grain ELD-Match (ELD-M) bullet, these rounds will be sure to punch out the bullseye in any target so long as you do your part.
+Loaded with a 123 grain ELD-M bullet, these rounds are certain to punch out the bullseye in any target so long as you do your part.

-With an impressive 0.506 G1 ballistic coefficient, these rounds are aerodynamic, streamlined, and ready to help you win your next long-range shooting competition or impress the heck out of your friends!
+With an impressive 0.506 G1 ballistic coefficient, these rounds' bullets are aerodynamic, streamlined, and ready to help you win your next long-range shooting competition or impress the heck out of your friends!

 Our Testing Procedure